ceph/ceph.io/src/en/news/blog/2022/bucket-notifications-with-knative-and-rook-on-minikube2/index.md

 [Last time](https://ceph.io/en/news/blog/2021/bucket-notifications-with-knative-and-rook-on-minikube/) we saw how to use bucket notification together with Knative on minikube.
 Most of the process was "easy as a YAML" - most, but not all...

-In order to setup the bucket notifications part of the solution some manual steps were neeeded.
+To set up the bucket notifications part of the solution, some manual steps were needed.
-However, as proimised, a set of [new CRs](https://rook.io/docs/rook/v1.8/ceph-object-bucket-notifications.html) has come to our rescue in Rook1.8!
+However, as promised, a set of [new CRs](https://rook.io/docs/rook/v1.8/ceph-object-bucket-notifications.html) has come to our rescue in Rook1.8!

 Now the entire process could be done using YAMLs only.

 ## The "Moving Parts"

-We are going to use the same infrastructure bits as in the previous post (with some improvments): minikube, Knative and Rook
+We are going to use the same infrastructure bits as in the previous post (with some improvements): minikube, Knative, and Rook

 ### minikube